 Entertainment: Remember to include entertainers from the ceremony, cocktail hour, and reception.
 Consider 15-20%.

 Hair and Makeup: Tip individual hairstylists and makeup artists, just as you would a regular visit to the salon.
-If your wedding party pays their way, coordinate ahead of your day to ensure tipping isn’t overlooked.
+If your wedding party pays their way, coordinate ahead of your day to ensure tipping isn’t overlooked; start with 20% and consider extra for the lead.

-Photography and Videography: Cash tips aren’t typical for lead photographers/videographers (though, always appreciated!); a gift card with a nice bottle of wine is a great way to say thanks.
-Tip second shooters and assistants 15-25%.
+Photography and Videography: Cash tips aren’t typical for lead photographers/videographers (though, always appreciated!); a gift card (consider $500) with a nice bottle of wine is a great way to say thanks.
+Tip second shooters and assistants $50-$100.
 If you added on a Photo Booth – consider a tip there, too!

 Planners: There’s a misconception that if a lead planner owns their company, tipping is off the table.
 And while tips are optional, they’re still a nice gesture and always welcome.